siddharthsai20/from-MYNENII/MYDISH.md

 |silverspoon|Their version is slightly sweeter with a buttery, velvety sauce that pairs perfectly with naan|vijayawada|
 |alfha|Their butter chicken slow-cooked in a tandoor, celebrated for its smoky flavor and rich creamy texture|vijayawada|
 |gismath|The dish here is cooked traditionally with tandoori chicken in a creamy, mildly spiced tomato sauce|vijayawada|

+---
+### my favorite quotes

+" Laughter is brightest where food is best."

+"Life is uncertain.
+Eat dessert first."

+"Ernestine Ulmer"